dgroomes/micronaut-playground/basic/README.md

 * Convert to Gradle Kotlin DSL
 * Remove web server and just make the app say "hello world"
-* Upgrade to Java 11
+* DONE Upgrade to Java 11